Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+3.6.0 - -mr now implies -m, added Mark capability to -m, fixed wget not
+	using cookies all the time

 3.5.5 - Fixed download of VVD issue

 3.5.4 - Fixed download directory issue